reneegreen816/PholdAPhage/README.md

    - T#s can overlap in genome size and bps number e.g. T=3 and T=4.
 In this scenario consider which T# is most common or stable for your phage family type or bps length, based on literature.
 If literature review doesn't help determine the best T# for you, consider setting up all possible versions for visualisation and observational review.
    - The type of DNA/RNA your phage has will also help to define its size, with dsDNA requiring a higher T# to support a larger genome.
    - Phage capsid size and proteomics can also help define.
 See more in supplementary documents folder.
-   - See [The Missing Tailed Phages: Prediction of Small Capsid Candidates](https://pubmed.ncbi.nlm.nih.gov/33302408/) for more information on how these sizes were defined.
+   - T# predictions made using allometric statistical model of 3348 isolated tailed phages and 1496 gut metagenome-assembled tailed phage genomes, based on the analysis of 23 known phages conserved structures and physical characteristics confirmed by cryo-map (Luque et al., 2020) See [The Missing Tailed Phages: Prediction of Small Capsid Candidates](https://pubmed.ncbi.nlm.nih.gov/33302408/).
 <br><br>

 2. Define your T# parameters for use in simulation.